-Then scroll down to Ad Account Roles and on the right side, select Add a User.
+Then scroll down to Ad Account Roles and on the right side, select Add People.

 You see a pop-up box that prompts you to add the person’s e-mail (must be the e-mail they log into Facebook with) or you can start typing their name if you are Facebook friends.
-This process is not as glitchy as the Page admin (luckily – we can only handle so much glitch).
-Make sure General User is selected in order to run ads.
+This process is also a little glitchy if you are not connected as Facebook friends.
+Make sure Ad Account Advertiser is selected in order to run ads.

 IMPORTANT!
 If you are done running ads for a client, have the client remove you as a Facebook Admin from both their page and their Ads account.
 This protects you and the client from any issues down the road.
 You can remove yourself as their Page admin and as an Account admin.

 FREE Facebook Ads Management Training

 I have anew FREE training series called How to Start a Highly Profitable Facebook Ads Management Business…even if you’ve never run Facebook Ads before!
 And I especially like my new fun video on that page 🙂

 This training is based on my 8 years of experience running ads for clients and is perfect for anyone looking to start a new business that is super flexible or add Facebook Ads management services to an existing business.

 ✅The #1 thing you need to have in place BEFORE you start running Facebook Ads for clients